TU-COSC-Dierbach/Practicum-02-Repo/README.md

 use of it) parameter values can be provided when executing a Java program that causes the program to behave in different ways.
 A classic example is to run a program with `trace on`.
-If a program is written with various "trace statements" used when testing a program that display what part of a program has been reached and/or the values of particular varaiables at that point, that can be enabled and disabled based on the a parameter provided when the program is executed, e.g.,<br>
+Program can be written with various "trace statements", i.e., print statements that display something about the program at that point (what part of a program has been reached and/or the values of particular varaiables at that point).
+Thus, a program can be designed so that the trace statements are only displayed when requested,, e.g.,<br>

 `java my_program`

-would execute a program in the "default" way.
+would execute a program in the "default" way
+(without trace statements displasyed).
 Running the program as<br>

 `java my_program trace_on`